Best Way to Cook Live Lobster and Lobster Tail at Home

 Are Big Lobsters Tough When Cooked?

 It is very easy to overcook seafood, especially big lobsters.
-The issue we see again and again is the recommended cooking times are often too long.
-Overcooked lobster will be tough and chewy no matter if you steam or boil them.
+The issue we see repeatedly is that the recommended cooking times are often too long.
+Overcooked lobsters will be tough and chewy whether you steam or boil them.
 When in doubt, use a meat thermometer to help you ensure you’re not overcooking those large lobsters.

 Please keep these three food safety concerns in mind: